HSF/hsf.github.io/organization/_posts/2022/2022-03-03-coordination.md

 23-25 May: <https://indico.cern.ch/e/aew2>

-**Registration is opened!** At the moment we have limited this to 80 in-person places.
+**Registration is open!** At the moment we have limited this to 80 in-person places.

 Thanks to the support of IRIS-HEP, CERN/HSF and IJCLab we do not require a registration fee - coffee/tea and lunches will be covered.